 Certain activities are explicitly treated by the tax code as either passive or active.
-For example, interest, dividends, annuities, royalties, and other portfolio income are not treated as income from a passive activity, so net losses generated from passive activities cannot be used to offset portfolio income.
+For example, interest, dividends, annuities, royalties and other portfolio income are not treated as income from a passive activity, so net losses generated from passive activities cannot be used to offset portfolio income.

-A rental activity generally is treated as a passive activity, though a limited exception exists for rental activity losses incurred by a taxpayer who actively participates in the rental real estate venture and owns at least a 10% interest in the rental property.
+A rental activity generally is treated as a passive activity, though a limited exception exists for rental activity losses incurred by a taxpayer who actively participates in the rental real estate venture and owns at least a 10 percent interest in the rental property.
 Under the exception, up to \$25,000 of losses from rental real estate may be used to offset income from nonpassive sources.
 The \$25,000 maximum is reduced (but not below zero) when the taxpayer's adjusted gross income exceeds \$100,000 and is completely phased out when AGI exceeds \$150,000.
 Special rules apply for married taxpayers who file separate returns and live apart.
 A taxpayer with a working interest in oil and gas activities is also exempt from the passive loss rules.

-Capital Gains on Opportunity Zone Investments, IRC 1400Z \$13,600,000
+Capital Gains on Opportunity Zone Investments, IRC 1400Z \$9,500,000 -- ------------- in low-income communities in each state.

-States may nominate and the Secretary of the Treasury may designate a limited number of opportunity zones in low-income communities in each state.
 Opportunity funds may then be created for the purpose of investing in qualified opportunity zone property.
 Income from capital gains reinvested in a qualified opportunity fund can be deferred from taxation.
 Moreover, the capital gains from the sale of investments in a qualified opportunity fund that are held for at least ten years are exempt from income tax.